K-Veschgini/jsonjet/docs/jet/statements/delete-stream.md

 ## Description

-The `delete stream` statement removes a named stream from the system.
-This operation is irreversible and will stop all flows that are reading from the stream.
+This statement permanently removes a named stream and terminates all associated flows.
+The operation can't be undone, so consider the impact on dependent components before execution.

 ## Parameters